thaynes43/thaynes43.github.io/docs/funky-flux/authentication.md

 thaynes@kubem01:~/.kube$ kubectl --user=oidc cluster-info

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
-Error from server (Forbidden): services is forbidden: User "admin@haynesnetwork.com" cannot list resource "services" in API group "" in the namespace "kube-system"
+Error from server (Forbidden): services is forbidden: User "admin@example.com" cannot list resource "services" in API group "" in the namespace "kube-system"
 ```

 To get around this tretchery I need a `ClusterRoleBinding`.
 If this works I can permimently assume this poor sap's user ID with:

-#### Testing it All
+### Testing ODIC
 > **NOTE** It took me longer to get past here than the rest of the shit in this document.
 Turned out I needed `  - "oidc-groups-prefix=oidc:"` in that `config.yaml` file in the k3s directory.

 I shound now get in with `kubectl --user=oidc <do something>`.